KFC’s First-Ever Super Bowl Commercial Features Rob Riggle And Billy Zane As Battling Colonels

 McDonald’s Has Yet To Make A Statement About Michael Keaton’s Film, ‘The Founder’

-KFC isn’t relying solely on Billy Zane’s commercials to promote Georgica Gold Chicken.
+KFC isn’t relying solely on Billy Zane’s commercials to promote Georgia Gold Chicken.
 During last Sunday’s WWE Royal Rumble broadcast, Enzo and Cass also promoted the new product and is set to continue through April.
 The article also teases that KFC is also planning a “huge” new launch in late April featuring another new colonel.

-[Featured Image by: Randy Shropshire/Getty Images]
+[Featured Image by Randy Shropshire/Getty Images]